-He is born in 1940 in Tokyo, Japan, where he lives and works.
-The father worked with photography and Araki shows his interest in this art form from an early age but only in the ’70s he will find a renown.
+Nobuyoshi Araki was born in 1940 in Tokyo, Japan, where he lives and works.
 His first photographs depict natural and urban landscapes.
-In 1963 he obtains a master’s degree in photography and cinematography at the Chiba.
-In 1964 he won the prize for young photographers Taiyo and in 1965 he holds his first solo exhibition at Shinjuku Station Building in Tokyo.
-In 1971 he get married to Yoko Aoki and, from that moment, he will show a growing interest for the naked female body, subject which led him to achieve the fame.
-In 1981 he made his first and only film as director: Diary of a student who tells the story of a young woman who wants to break into the field of soft-porn.
-Since the 80 he exhibits around the world and his work is appreciated by both audiences and critics.
-With approximately 16000 pictures taken in a decade, about 200 solo and 150 group exhibitions, Araki’s bibliography is huge and has nearly 300 publications worldwide.
+In 1963, he graduated in photography and cinematography at the Chiba University.
+In 1964, he won the Taiyo prize for young photographers and in 1965 he held his first solo exhibition at Shinjuku Station Building in Tokyo.
+In 1971, he got married to Yoko Aoki and, from that moment, he started showing a growing interest for the naked female body, subject which led him to achieve a notable fame.
+In 1981, he made his first and only film as director: High School Girl Fake Diary who tells the story of a young woman who wants to break into the field of soft-porn.
+Since the ’80s, he exhibited around the world and his work is appreciated by both audiences and critics.
+With approximately 16’000 pictures taken in a decade, about 200 solo and 150 group exhibitions, Araki’s bibliography is enormous and has nearly 300 publications worldwide.